 Upgrading your web hosting plan is the simplest and easiest way to improve the speed of your website.

-If you have shared hosting, you should either move to a VPS or dedicated option.
+If you have shared hosting, you should either move to a VPS or a dedicated option.
 VPS (Virtual Private Servers) hosting is the best option to go for as it uses multiple servers for content distribution.

 2) WordPress Theme